 Time Management Is Everything

-Some investors have this idea that part-time investing doesn’t allow enough time to pursue their business.
+Some investors believe that part-time investing doesn't allow enough time to pursue their business.
 If you fall into this camp, chances are more-than-likely that your real problems have more to do with time-management than anything.

 Let me hit you with some facts:

-- For the first 8 years of my real estate investing career, I was working a full-time job that consumed 45 – 60 hours per week.
+- For the first eight years of my real estate investing career, I worked a full-time job that consumed 45 – 60 hours per week.

-- My part-time real estate investing business requires several man-hours each month (and I’ve been able to drastically reduce a lot of this busywork over the years).
+- My part-time real estate investing business requires several man-hours each month (and I've drastically reduced a lot of this busy work over the years).

 - I own a growing and profitable portfolio of rental properties (and I've outsourced the management of these properties to other people who are far more competent than I am).

 - I've managed to keep up with this blog almost every week since 2012.

-I’m sure you’re a busy person, but don’t talk to me about how you’re short on time.
+I'm sure you're busy, but don't tell me you're short on time.
 I am walking proof that you can accomplish HUGE financial goals without quitting your day job.
-It’s called “prioritizing” and knowing how to get things done.
+It's called “prioritizing” and knowing how to get things done.

 The beauty of part-time investing is that it allows you to dip your toe in the water and use it as your testing ground.

 What if you find out you're a terrible real estate investor?
 What if this business just isn't meant for you?
 What if you picked the wrong strategy and you fail miserably?
 Isn't it better to know these things before you quit your job?

 “Quitting a job doesn't jump-start a dream because dreams take planning, purpose, and progress to succeed.
 That stuff has to happen before you quit your day job.” – Jon Acuff